bwu-dart/bwu_polymer_routing/README.md

 import 'dart:async' as async;
 import 'package:polymer/polymer.dart';
-// The RouteProvider type is used for a DI request import 'package:bwu_polymer_routing/module.dart' show RouteProvider;
+// The RouteProvider type is used for a DI request. import 'package:bwu_polymer_routing/module.dart' show RouteProvider;
-// The Router and Route type from this library are also used for a DI request. import 'package:route_hierarchical/client.dart' as rt;
+// The Router type from this library are also used for a DI request. import 'package:route_hierarchical/client.dart' as rt;
 // This import is again only to import the DiConsumer mixin. import 'package:bwu_polymer_routing/di.dart' as di;